 OFS Credit Company Increases Common Stock Distribution

 The distribution for common stockholders will be paid in cash or shares of our common stock at the election of stockholders.
 The total amount of cash distributed to all stockholders will be limited to 20% of the total distribution to be paid, excluding any cash paid for fractional shares.
 The remainder of the distribution (approximately 80%) will be paid in the form of shares of our common stock.
-The exact distribution of cash and stock to any given stockholder will be dependent upon his/her election as well as elections of other stockholders, subject to the pro-rata limitation.
+The exact distribution of cash and stock to any given stockholder will be dependent upon each stockholder’s election as well as elections of other stockholders, subject to the pro-rata limitation.

 Management believes that the cash and stock distribution will allow the Company to strengthen its balance sheet and to be in position to capitalize on potential future investment opportunities.
 Management believes its commitment to strong, long-term performance is aligned with the interests of